 Zakimi Castle was built in the early 1400s by the Chuzan Kingdom which ruled over central Okinawa Honto.
 The castle served as a safeguard against rebels in the north, after the Chuzan Kingdom defeated the Hokuzan Kingdom in the north and eventually united the island into the Ryukyu Kingdom.

-There is a small museum next to the parking lot with displays on local art, folkcraft, and history.
+The Yuntanza Museum next to the parking lot has displays on local art, folkcraft, and history.
 The museum does not focus on the castle in particular, but rather gives a general perspective on the local community, including exhibits on archaeological relics, dwellings, funerary customs and the war.